Upgrading or Downgrading Storage

 Type, difficulty, plans, and last updated info.

 The Drive Add-on is built to be resized.
 Start at 1 TB, fill it, bump to 5 TB.
-Realise you don't need all of it, drop to 2 TB at the end of the cycle.
+Realise you don't need all of it, clean up and drop to 2 TB.
 There's no penalty for adjusting — you pay for what you have at any given moment, prorated correctly when you change.

-This guide covers the resize flow, what happens to billing when you change size, and the safety rule that protects you from accidentally downgrading below your current usage.
+This guide covers the resize flow, what happens to billing when you change size, and the safety rule that prevents you from downgrading below your current usage.

 Where to resize